eecs-330/winter2020/pages/_assignments/hw6.md

 **Recreate an accessible version of your chosen website.**
 Your interface can either be a faithful recreation of the website with accessibility standards met or a redesign of the interface that is more inherently accessible in page structure and navigation.

-You can use any method you want in order to complete this website, whether it be directly copying source code or writing your files from scratch.
-We will be checking for cleanness and simplicity, as well as a 98 score on Lighthouse.
+You can use any method you want in order to complete this website, whether it be directly modifying source code or writing your files from scratch.
+We will be checking for code and interface cleanness, as well as a >=98 score on Lighthouse.

 The interface that you submit *does not need to be functional*.
 We are just looking for accessible design here, not functionality.
 However, if one or more of the major accessibility-related problems of the original website is tied to functionality, you may want to include a simplified version of that functionality (by using hard-coded data, etc).